chrisle/ebrary-fix/readme.md

 # How to install

 1. Download the [extension](https://github.com/chrisle/ebrary-fix/raw/master/dist/ebrary-fix.crx).
-(It's a CRX file.)
+(Click this link to download the CRX file to your computer)
 2. In Chrome, go to "Settings" then click on "Extension"s on the left hand side.
 3. Take the file you downloaded and drag and drop it onto the Chrome browser.
 4. Chrome will ask you to approve installing it.
 Say yes.